-Little People, Big World celebrity Tori Roloff has given birth to a baby who, like her husband Zach, was diagnosed with dwarfism.
-She then realized that this would not be the only challenge she’d have to face in the future.
+Little People, Big World star Tori Roloff has given birth to a baby who, like her husband Zach, was diagnosed with dwarfism.
+She later realized that this would not be the only challenge she’d have to face in the future.

-After Tori started working on the family’s farm, fans thought her and Zach were a match made in heaven.
-Zach asked Tori out four months later, and Tori thought she had met the man of her dreams.
+After Tori began working on the family’s farm, fans thought her and Zach were a match made in heaven.
+Four months later, Zach asked Tori out, and Tori thought she had met the man of her dreams.

-After four years, Zach proposed to Tori and they got engaged.
+Zach proposed to Tori after four years and they got engaged.
 Tori said, “We’re such a unique pairing, and we have a cool story to share, but it was terrifying.
 But the show has helped me realize I shouldn’t worry about what other people think.”
-Although Zach confessed that he never thought he was prepared for marriage but was excited about their future.
+Although Zach said that he never thought he was prepared for marriage but was excited about their future.

 Zach and Tori exchanged their vows on July 27, 2015, with 100 of their friends and family present, the couple said “I do” during the show’s 9th season and it was the second wedding in the series.
 The first wedding was when Zach’s twin Jeremy married his girlfriend Audrey.
 It would not be the last.

 In 2016, Zach and Tori announced that they were expecting their first child.
 They both understood that their new baby could be born with dwarfism.
 When discussing the possibility, Tori said, "No parent wants to hear that their child is different, no matter what that is."
 Zach said, "But to me, that’s not different, he’s just like me."